stancel/git-download-mantis/README.md

 Role Variables
 --------------

 Choose the git tagged release that you would like to download and install.
 Comment this out if using a git branch instead.

 ```
 	tagged_release_version: "release-2.15.0"
 ```
 The git repo for the Mantis Bug Tracker (BT).
 This is the default but can be changed if you have a forked/modified git repo that you would prefer to use.

 ```
 	git_repo: "https://github.com/mantisbt/mantisbt.git"
 ```
 The DB user the application will use to connect.
-The default is 'mantisdbuser'.
+The default is `mantisdbuser`.

 ```
 	db_username: 'mantisdbuser'
 ```
 The DB password used by the db_username value to connect to the database.
 The default is an empty string.

 ```
 	db_password: ''
 ```
 The name of the database to create and use for Mantis BT.
-The default is 'bugtracker'
+The default is `bugtracker`.

 ```
 	database_name: 'bugtracker'
 ```
 The Document Root or file path where Mantis files will be stored and served up by your webserver.
-The default path is "/var/www/html" and assumes you are running Apache2 on Debian or Ubuntu
+The default path is "/var/www/html" and assumes you are running Apache2 on Debian or Ubuntu.

 ```
 	web_files_path: "/var/www/html"
 ```
 The linux username used by your webserver.
-The default value is "www-data" which assumes Apache is used on a Debian or Ubuntu linux
+The default value is `www-data` which assumes Apache is used on a Debian or Ubuntu linux.

 ```
 	web_user: "www-data"
 ```
 The linux group used by your webserver.
-The default value is "www-data" which assumes Apache is used on a Debian or Ubuntu linux
+The default value is `www-data` which assumes Apache is used on a Debian or Ubuntu linux.

 ```
 	web_group: "www-data"
 ```